Sony DTC-1000ES

 The introduction of advanced digital audio technology to the consumer audio industry began with the Compact Disc player, which is now widely used worldwide.
 The Digital Audio Tape (DAT) recorder, the second generation of digital audio recording equipment, was introduced with the release of the Sony DTC-1000ES.

-The Sony DTC-1000ES utilizes a small cassette that measures 73x54x10.5 mm and has a tape width of 3.81 mm.
-This cassette was specifically developed and standardized for use exclusively with the DAT format.
+The Sony DTC-1000ES utilises a small cassette that measures 73x54x10.5 mm and has a tape width of 3.81 mm.
+This cassette was specifically developed and standardised for use exclusively with the DAT format.

 Writable sub codes.
 “Sub code” refers to a coded signal written on the tape separately from the audio signal.
 It is primarily used for convenience and flexibility during playback or tape editing.
 The DAT format allows for writing and erasing information in this “sub code” area.
 The Sony DTC-1000ES allows for writing or rewriting of the following sub codes without impacting the PCM audio signal section.